Charles Henri Hector, Count of Estaing: West Indies

 He arrived in the West Indies in December 1778, shortly after the British began operations to capture St. Lucia.
 He sailed in an attempt to relieve the place, but he was defeated in both land and naval efforts to prevent its capture.
 In June 1779, with his fleet reinforced by arrival of ten ships of the line commanded by Comte de Grasse, he took advantage of the temporary absence of his British opponent, Admiral John Byron, to take action against nearby British possessions.
 He first detached forces that captured St. Vincent on 18 June, and then set sail with his entire fleet, intending to capture Barbados.
 When he was unable to make progress against the prevailing westerly trade winds, he turned his sights on Grenada.
 On 2 July he arrived off the island, which his forces took by storm two days later.

-Byron had been alerted to the capture of St. Vincent, and was sailing with a force to retake it when he learned that d'Estaing was at Grenada.
+Byron had been alerted to the capture of St. Vincent, and was sailing with a force to retake it when he learned that Estaing was at Grenada.
 He changed course, making all sail for Grenada, and arrived there early on 6 July.
-Although d'Estaing had been alerted to Byron's progress, and his fleet outnumbered Byron's, he still scrambled to embark soldiers and sail away from the island.
-Byron, unaware that d'Estaing had been reinforced, ordered a general chase, which resulted in a somewhat disorganized battle.
-D'Estaing refused to press his numerical advantage, and both fleets ended up retiring to their bases for repairs.
-In August, d'Estaing sailed for Savannah, Georgia, to join forces with the Americans who wanted to recapture the British-held city.
+Although Estaing had been alerted to Byron's progress, and his fleet outnumbered Byron's, he still scrambled to embark soldiers and sail away from the island.
+Byron, unaware that Estaing had been reinforced, ordered a general chase, which resulted in a somewhat disorganized battle.
+Estaing refused to press his numerical advantage, and both fleets ended up retiring to their bases for repairs.
+In August, Estaing sailed for Savannah, Georgia, to join forces with the Americans who wanted to recapture the British-held city.